jorjiang/autonomous-driving-automotive-ai/README.md

 # autonomous-driving-automotive-ai
 automotive-ai
+In this project a car is made to navigate autonomously in a simulated environment.
+9 layer convolution neural network is implemented to clone autonomous driving behavior

 Code for use in my autonomous driving research.
 Consists of largely-independent python packages making heavy use of the numpy, scipy, and matplotlib libaries.